LevelLowerThan0/letters_recognition/README.md

   #### Normalization
 We are normalizing the input data to a number in range between 0 and 1.

  ###	Evaluating model's quality
 To evaluate model's quality we are calculating the prediction accuracy by using the last 4000 entries from the data file.
 Results:
-> k-Nearest Neighbours with k = 5 -
+> k-Nearest Neighbours with k = 5 - 81.7%<br>
-> Multilayer Neural Network -
+> Multilayer Neural Network - <br>

   #### Draw and recognize
 At the begining of this project we thougt that we will create aplication with drawing module.
-This module would be used for recognition letter prepared by user but we was unable to implement it because of lack of time.
+This module would be used for recognizing a letter prepared by the user but we was unable to implement it because of lack of time.
 <br>
 In future we are planning to go back to this project and finish this module.